-Larvae feed on a variety of plant and animal matter, including for example fungi, stored grains, and wool clothing.
+Larvae feed on a variety of plant and animal matter, including for example fungi, stored grains, feathers, and wool clothing.

 Adults have wingspans ranging from 7 to 36 mm.
 In most species the head scales are very rough.
 The labial palps "almost always have stout hairs projecting from the 2nd segment" (Covell, 2005).